 - Positive psychology is the study of positive states and positive traits, and positive institutions that support these two.
 By positive state, I mean feeling great, feeling grateful, feeling proud, feeling alive.
 By positive traits, I mean character, and also things like talents and interests that we consider to be positive characters, along with grit, self-control, kindness, sense of humor, and so on.
 By positive institutions, I mean our schools, our faith institutions, our sports teams, our cultural traditions, the things that really support us in feeling good and being good. — Angela Duckworth, Christopher H. Browne Distinguished Professor of Psychology at the University of Pennsylvania

 Positive psychology is the scientific study of what makes life worth living.
 It is the empirical exploration of how people, institutions and communities flourish, and is based on the premise that mere absence of illness is not conducive to well-being and a fulfilling life.

-If you’re interested in increasing your well-being, you can find instructions on how to apply positive psychology interventions online at the University of Pennsylvania’s site Authentic Happiness.
+- If you’re interested in increasing your wellbeing, you can find instructions on how to apply positive psychology interventions online at the University of Pennsylvania’s site Authentic Happiness and Positive Psychology Center.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.